tanu31195/js-es6/README.md

 When passing a function as a callback/predicate function, or an argument we can use arrow function syntax

 - Remove the function keyword and ;
-- Add the arrow => to separate the parameters of the function from it's body
+- Add the arrow => to separate the parameters of the function from its body
 - If we only have one parameter we can remove the parenthesis also ()
 - If there are no parameters we have to pass empty parenthesis ()
 - If the function is a single line of code and is returning a value we can remove the curly braces as well {}